2006 Annual Science Report

 Our primary research objective is to better understand the origins and adaptive radiation of an ancient and biogeochemically significant assemblage of microorganisms, the sulfate-reducing prokaryotes (SRP).

 Our primary research objective is to better understand the origins and adaptive radiation of an ancient and biogeochemically significant assemblage of microorganisms, the sulfate-reducing prokaryotes (SRP).
-In overview, we have:
+In overview, in the last year we have:

-- Identified energy sources sustaining SRP in geothermal habitats
+- Refined our understanding of energy sources sustaining SRP in geothermal habitats

-- Explored the diversity and distribution of SRP in habitats possibly similar to those that existed on early earth (microbial mats and hot springs).
+- Continued to explore the diversity and distribution of SRP in habitats possibly similar to those that existed on early earth (microbial mats and hot springs).

 Jose de la Torre